garciaalvaro/image-color-palette/README.txt

 == Changelog ==

+= 1.3.0 =
+* Added new feature to paste the color automatically to the selected block color attribute (currently available for core blocks)
+* Added new popover menu when clicking on a color
+* Small fixes

 = 1.2.0 =
 * Improved code base and interface
 * Organized UI in two tabs: Palette & Settings